 For organizations without the security staff or specialized expertise required to properly secure their environments, MDR is a good option for filling the gaps.
 An MDR provider not only provides outsourced SOC functionality, such as triaging and investigating alerts, but also offers incident response and access to cybersecurity professionals that can answer questions or provide advice and recommendations regarding any aspect of an organization’s cybersecurity deployment.

 Designing and implementing a security deployment can be a complex process.
 Important considerations include the details of the organization’s attack surface, any regulatory compliance requirements, and the types of threats that the organization is most likely to face.
 Based on this information, an organization can design and implement a security infrastructure.

 MDR providers can help an organization to rapidly achieve the needed level of security.
-An MDR provider has an existing investment in cybersecurity solutions that address the cyber threats that organizations are most likely to face and experience in deploying these solutions in a wide range of customer environments.
+An Managed Detection And Response provider has an existing investment in cybersecurity solutions that address the cyber threats that organizations are most likely to face and experience in deploying these solutions in a wide range of customer environments.

-Once the organization’s security infrastructure is in place, the MDR provider performs continuous monitoring of the deployed tools.
+Once the organization’s security infrastructure is in place, the Managed Detection And Response service provider performs continuous monitoring of the deployed tools.
 This ensures that an organization does not experience a steep learning curve and can immediately take full advantage of its new cybersecurity infrastructure.